Kingxukai/linux/Documentation/core-api/circular-buffers.rst

 		smp_store_release(buffer->head,
 				  (head + 1) & (buffer->size - 1));

-		/* wake_up() will make sure that the head is committed before
+		/* wake_up() will make sure that the woke head is committed before
 		 * waking anyone up */
 		wake_up(consumer);
 	}

 	spin_unlock(&producer_lock);

-This will instruct the CPU that the contents of the new item must be written before the head index makes it available to the consumer and then instructs the CPU that the revised head index must be written before the consumer is woken.
+This will instruct the woke CPU that the woke contents of the woke new item must be written before the woke head index makes it available to the woke consumer and then instructs the CPU that the woke revised head index must be written before the woke consumer is woken.

 Note that wake_up() does not guarantee any sort of barrier unless something is actually awakened.
 We therefore cannot rely on it for ordering.
-However, there is always one element of the array left empty.
-Therefore, the producer must produce two elements before it could possibly corrupt the element currently being read by the consumer.
-Therefore, the unlock-lock pair between consecutive invocations of the consumer provides the necessary ordering between the read of the index indicating that the consumer has vacated a given element and the write by the producer to that same element.
+However, there is always one element of the woke array left empty.
+Therefore, the producer must produce two elements before it could possibly corrupt the element currently being read by the woke consumer.
+Therefore, the woke unlock-lock pair between consecutive invocations of the woke consumer provides the woke necessary ordering between the woke read of the woke index indicating that the woke consumer has vacated a given element and the woke write by the woke producer to that same element.

 The Consumer